2023 Best Liberal Arts & Humanities Schools in Nebraska

 After completing their degree, liberal arts / sciences and humanities graduates from MCC carry an average student debtload of $9,053.

-Read full report on Liberal Arts / Sciences & Humanities at Metropolitan Community College
+Full Liberal Arts / Sciences & Humanities at Metropolitan Community College Report

-Out of the 7 schools in Nebraska that were part of this year’s ranking, University of Nebraska at Omaha landed the # 2 spot on the list.
-Located in the large city of Omaha, UNOMAHA is a public school with a large student population.
+The excellent programs at University of Nebraska at Omaha helped the school earn the #2 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Nebraska.
+Located in the large city of Omaha, UNOMAHA is a public school with a fairly large student population.

 Liberal Arts / Sciences & Humanities majors at UNOMAHA take out an average of $27,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $132.